ramonberrios/GAcareers/README.md

 ### Activities

-* Group discussion on componets of your resume - What to put in, what to leave out
+* Group discussion on components of your resume - What to put in, what to leave out
 * [Chronological vs. Functional](./Resume.md)
 * [Review Sample Resumes](./LinkedIn.md)
 * [Input Story into Resume, LinkedIn, Cover Letter, In Person Pitch](./LinkedIn.md)